Using the Airport outside Published Hours

 When Wolverhampton Halfpenny Green Airport is closed you must abide by this rule by notifying ATS of:

 b) Your destination, point of departure and runway(s) used.

 Pilots should post these details in the white letterbox at the base of the stairs to the ATS tower on the day of the flight.
 If you forget, the details must be telephoned (01384 221378), faxed (01384 221514) or e-mailed (firstname.lastname@example.org) to ATS before 1000 local on the following day.

 Due to the time that can be spent tracing unknown flights, all out of hours flights not notified to us as above may incur a £25 administration fee.

-5. Use the runway aligned closest into wind.
+5. Use the runway aligned closest into wind (RW 10/28 closed for landing/take-off to all aircraft).
 If a larger aircraft has to use a different runway, others should clear the circuit until any such operation is completed.
 If the wind is calm use runway 34.

 7. Practice forced landings and a training circuit i.e. touch and goes or go-arounds, are not permitted except when necessary for safety reasons.